Stellacore/Engabra/README.md

 #### Relatively Unusual Composites (to be implemented as needed)

+The following are less commonly utilized types - and are unsupported in the current Engabra implementation.

-All operations associated with the following special types can be implemented completely (albeit slightly less efficiently) using full g3::MultiVector data types.
+All operations associated with these special types can be implemented completely (albeit slightly less efficiently) by casting to g3::MultiVector type.

 * __ParaVec__: with Sca + Vec -- used for some physics formulations